 How Much Does Paycom Cost?

-Paycom is a premium priced solution in their market.
+Paycom is a premium priced solution compared to other payroll providers.
 They charges companies on a per paycheck basis.
 When converted to a Per Employee Per Month fee, a Paycom subscription can cost anywhere from $22-31 PEPM, depending on the size of your company and the modules included in your scope.

-In addition to the software fees, Paycom will typically charge a one-time implementation fee.
+In addition to the monthly per employee fee, Paycom will typically charge a one-time implementation fee.
 Paycom's implementation fees are typically about 10-20% of the annual software fees (i.e., $10-20K implementation fee on a $100K annual purchase)

 Who is Paycom?